AlejoZarate77/Interactive-Calculator/README.md

  * The calculation logic will be implemented using JavaScript.
 Click events will be used to capture user actions and perform necessary calculations.
 The results will be displayed on the calculator's screen.

-# Guide to Deploy an Interactive Calculator in React
+# Guide to Deploy an Interactive Calculator in React :file_folder:

  * This guide will show you how to deploy an interactive calculator already created in React on your local server.